Mission Codename: Patrimonio e la Tradizione Italiani

 WINEMAKER INTEL BRIEFING DOSSIER

-AGENT RED: Greetings, Mike.
-We are thrilled to be showing your 2006 Chronicle One Hundred Year Old Vines Zinfandel today.
+AGENT RED: Greetings, Dominick.
+We are thrilled to be showing your 2007 Santa Cruz Mountains Pinot Noir today.
 Thanks so much for taking some time to answer questions for our Operatives today.

 RED: Was there a specific experience in your life that inspired your love of wine?